What's

 Model steam train

-rides at the side of the church every Saturday from 10am to
+rides are run at the side of the church on most weeks of the

 but a donation for children's charities is welcome.